-This is a resource to help all of the Right To Fight supporters.
+This is a resource to help all of the Right To Fight supporters and anyone struggling to appeal a British Armed Forces Medical rejection.

 We can collectively help each other by sharing our experiences and know-how of fighting an army medical rejection through the forms of appeal.